gpmorales/Node-Online-Checkout-Bot/README.md

 # Node-Online-Checkout-Bot
 Demo version of an online checkout but that uses Node's puppeteer module to have a bot access a website on chromium and click on / checkout a specific product from a url.
 This is a demo version that brings you to the product page, hits add to cart, and procceeds to checkout.
+Full version uses the Page Objects keyboard.type() function to automatically type in personal information such as payment details to complete purchase.